gruntjs/grunt-contrib-jshint/docs/jshint-options.md

 Allows you to modify this plugins output.
 By default it will use a built-in Grunt reporter.
 Set the path to your own custom reporter or to one of the built-in JSHint reporters: `jslint` or `checkstyle`.

 See also: [Writing your own JSHint reporter.](http://jshint.com/docs/reporter/)

+## reporterOutput
+Type: `String`
+Default value: `null`

+Specify a filepath to output the results of a reporter.
+If `reporterOutput` is specified then all output will be written to the given filepath instead of printed to stdout.